 This type of maintenance and supervision will provide you with continuous updates regarding the progress on-site, including discrepancies found and follow-ups, up until these are corrected.

-As part this process, we will plan and carry out the “wet” carpentry: the kitchen and bathroom carpentry, an integral part of the decisions to be made prior to the contractor handover.
+As part of this process, we will plan and carry out the “wet” carpentry: the kitchen and bathroom carpentry, an integral part of the decisions to be made prior to the contractor handover.
 We will compare between various companies in the carpentry market.
 I will supervise the planning and ensure that it is in sync with your requirements.
 The kitchen and bathroom cabinet materials will be chosen while considering the overall harmony and design theme of your home.

-After finalizing your home’s design backround, including flooring, windows, tiles, etc., we will continue our selected design by choosing furniture and accessories, textiles, artwork and more, within the same color scheme and material choices which we have decided upon.
+After finalizing your home’s design back round, including flooring, windows, tiles, etc., we will continue our selected design by choosing furniture and accessories, textiles, artwork and more, within the same color scheme and material choices which we have decided upon.

 We’ll consider the style and theme we had chosen for the home in the earlier stages, as we elaborate on the aesthetic language we have defined.
 All along, I will envision the feelings you’d like to experience in your home – that is my goal.

-I always recommend designing a home which evokes emotions for its dwellers, with items which bring up memories or feelings.
+I always recommend designing a home which evokes emotions for its owners, with items which bring up memories or feelings.
 These may be special photos of your travels and life events, art created by yourselves or by family members, family photos or items which you’ve carried with you through the years.
-These should generally be items which make you happy.
+These should be items which make you happy.
 They will serve as our touchstone when selecting new items which will make you feel cheerful, excited or emotional.
 As with any love story, if you fell in love with it on the day on which you acquired the bed/sofa/painting, you will probably feel that way for years to come.

 As part of the home styling, I will plan customized carpentry for your home, such as an entryway dresser, a library, a wardrobe, an office, etc. Every piece of furniture will be planned while taking into consideration the items designated to be stored inside, in a way which will blend in with, as well as complement the overall design.

 When designing a home, I aim to create a complete, harmonious space, a feeling that surrounds you from the moment you enter.
-A space pleasurable by virtue of symmetry and balance”.
+A space pleasurable by virtue of symmetry and balance.

 Together we will define my style of guidance.
 Some clients prefer that I take care of the entire design process myself, while others like to be involved in every detail.
 The choice is yours.